Probability distributions

 There are two main types of probability distributions: discrete and continuous.

-Continuous probability distributions, on the other hand, deal with outcomes that can take on any value within an interval or range.
-These distributions are described using probability density functions (PDFs) rather than probabilities for each individual outcome (defined as masses — thus the term probability mass function).
+• Continuous probability distributions, on the other hand, deal with outcomes that can take on any value within an interval or range.
+These distributions are described using probability density functions (PDFs) rather than probabilities for each individual outcome.
 The area under the PDF curve between any two points gives the probability of the random variable falling within that interval.
-This concept is crucial for analyzing measurements and data that vary continuously, like temperature readings or income.
+This concept is crucial for analyzing measurements and data that vary continuously.

 Discrete Probability Distributions